Best Sound Insulation Between Floors

 In addition to reducing sound transmission, underlayment can also help improve the overall comfort of the floor.
 The cushioning provided by the underlayment can make the floor more comfortable to walk on, reducing fatigue and impact on joints.
 This is especially beneficial in areas where people spend a lot of time standing or walking, such as kitchens or living rooms.

-See also Soundproofing Old Windows
+See also Best Soundproofing Foam

 Understanding Impact Noise and How to Minimize it with Sound Insulation